 This course is designed to expose students to the global business and legal environment through short-term study visits to selected overseas countries.
 The aim is to help participants develop a better and more practical understanding of the political, economic, legal and cultural environments of the countries visited.
-Additional course fee of \$50.
-Prerequisites: BL-161 OR LW-155; Course Type(s): International (Travel),Pluralism.
+Possible additional course fee of \$50.
+Course Type(s): International (Travel), Pluralism.